Incoming Undergraduate International Exchange Students

 In the third week of each semester, the college of business holds an event to welcome incoming exchange students.
 Students introduce themselves and their home universities to UF students and enjoy a pizza party together.

-The International Business Society organizes local activities and events for incoming exchange students to help them connect on campus.
+The Global Business Society organizes local activities and events for incoming exchange students to help them connect on campus.